-Also shown in Figure 5 are the average monthly levels of residual noise and total noise at the site, and the average values of maximum noise levels of aircraft noise events, and of background noise (LAS90 values).
+Also shown in Figure 5 are the average monthly levels of residual noise and total noise at the site, and the average values of maximum noise levels of aircraft noise events, and of background noise (L{AS90} values).
 Figure 6 shows similar data for night-time

-It can be seen that the average level of aircraft noise is about 40 dBA in the daytime and 30 dBA at night-time, with some month to month variation.
-The level of residual noise is much higher than that of the aircraft noise, being generally about 52 dBA in the daytime and 46 dBA at night-time.
-The total noise level, which is the combination of aircraft noise and residual noise levels, is marginally (by less than 1 dB) higher than that of the residual noise.
+It can be seen that the average level of aircraft noise is about 35 dBA in the daytime and 28 dBA at night-time, with some month to month variation.
+The level of residual noise was much higher than that of the aircraft noise, being generally about 52 dBA in the daytime and 45 dBA at night-time.
+The total noise level, which is the combination of aircraft noise and residual noise levels, was marginally (by less than 1 dB) higher than that of the residual noise.
+The background noise level (L{AS90}) at the site was on average about 42 dBA during the daytime and 33 dBA at night.
+The average of maximum noise levels of aircraft noise events was about 61 dBA during th daytime, and marginally higher (by about 0.7 dB) at night.